bitcraft/polerunner/lib2d/README.md

     * Game entities defined in buildworld.py
     * Game entities programmed using Lib2d objects

-    Because of the close integration with Tiled, Lib2d must be used it it.
+    Because of the close integration with Tiled, Lib2d games must follw this format.

 Tiled Integration